 Ashley Dreier We entered into a letter agreement with Ms. Dreier pursuant to which she is entitled to an annual base salary, currently \$400,000, and an annual bonus, with a target bonus currently equal to 75% of her base salary, subject to the achievement of applicable individual, team and company goals.
 For a discussion of our annual bonus plan, please see "-Compensation Discussion and Analysis-Individual Compensation Elements-Annual Cash Bonuses" above.
 On December 26, 2019, the Company announced that Ms. Dreier is voluntarily resigning from the Company, effective as of June 1, 2020, and on February 13, 2020 entered into the Dreier Transition Agreement with Ms. Dreier.
 The Dreier Transition Agreement provides that Ms. Dreier will continue to serve as our Chief Technology Officer and Chief Information Officer through June 1, 2020 (the "Dreier Transition Date"), and will continue to receive her base salary and benefits through the Dreier Transition Date.
 In addition, in order to further ease the transition, following the Dreier Transition Date and through January 31, 2021, Ms. Dreier has agreed to provide consulting and advisory services to the Company (the "Dreier Consulting Period").
-The Company will provide Ms. Dreier, as severance and as compensation for the consulting services to be provided during the Dreier Consulting Period (i) the right to retain each of the restricted stock unit and restricted stock awards granted to Ms. Dreier pursuant to the Company's 2014 Equity Incentive Plan that are subject to solely service based vesting conditions, the vesting of each such award to fully accelerate upon the expiration of the Dreier Consulting Period, and (ii) subject to the achievement of applicable performance conditions, a pro-rata bonus for the fiscal year ending January 31, 2021, pro-rated based on the number of days in such fiscal year preceding Ms. Dreier's last date of employment with the Company, and payable on the original payment schedule.
+The Company will provide Ms. Dreier, as severance and as compensation for the consulting services to be provided during the Dreier Consulting Period (i) the right to retain each of the restricted stock unit and restricted stock awards granted to Ms. Dreier pursuant to the Company's 2014 Equity Incentive Plan that are subject to solely service based vesting applicable performance conditions, a pro-rata bonus for the fiscal year ending January 31, 2021, pro-rated based on the number of days in such fiscal year preceding Ms. Dreier's last date of employment with the Company, and payable on the original payment schedule.
 If during the Dreier Consulting Period, Ms. Dreier is asked to provide more than five (5) hours of consulting services in any one (1) week, the Company will compensate Ms. Dreier for such additional time at a rate of \$300 per hour.